soleneferon/my_own_repo_emissions_solene/README.md

 1. Deploy a cloud environment for running an app in Heroku
 1. Create a DB to feed my app in real time

-# WEEK 6 - Task 2: App Structure
+### WEEK 6 - Task 2: App Structure
+This week, the app development team copied and uploaded repository files taken from Gabriel's example repository to structure our own repository.
+The team also created a directory tree for our repository that is located in this README file.

+I learned to:
+1. Upload files or copy files from a repository to my repository I uploaded and copy the files from [Gabriel's repository](https://github.com/gabrielfuenmar/ene425_emissions_app)
+1. Read a directory tree from other developers
+1. Create a directory tree for my Emission's app
+File Explorer > cmd > tree /a /f > tree.doc
+1. Learn what is a fork in Github and what does it do
+1. Create a new repository with the emissions app for my own account

-# WEEK 7 - Task 3: App design
+### WEEK 7 - Task 3: App design

-# WEEK 8 - Task 4: App deployment
+### WEEK 8 - Task 4: App deployment

-# WEEK 9 - Task 5: Emissions calculation methodology (responsible diary)
+### WEEK 9 - Task 5: Emissions calculation methodology (responsible diary)

-# WEEK 10 - Task 6: App URL Redirection
+### WEEK 10 - Task 6: App URL Redirection

 ## Directory Tree: